LGBTQ dating ban at BYU probed in federal investigation - NewsBreak

 The church has softened its approach in recent years but maintains doctrinal opposition to same-sex marriage and sex outside of marriage.

-A Department of Education spokesperson did not immediately return requests for comment from the newspaper or The Associated Press.
-As a private school, BYU does have religious exemptions from Title IX related to sexuality and gender expression.
+A Department of Education spokesperson confirmed an investigation was opened in October, but declined to comment further.
+As a private religious school, BYU does have religious exemptions from Title IX related to sexuality and gender expression.

 “It’s really significant that investigators are stepping in now,” he told the newspaper.
 The new investigation appears to be about whether those exemptions allow faith-based discipline for LGBTQ students even if the behavior is not directly related to education or expressly prohibited in its written honor code.